Cerene-Salt/Digamma-Prime-Framework/docs/case_studies/energy_drift.md

 ## ✅ Takeaway

-Digamma-Prime helps detect **regime shifts** in time-series models — before performance drops.
+This Framework also helps detect **regime shifts** in time-series models — before performance drops.
 It’s ideal for energy, climate, and infrastructure forecasting.